-The most common questions we are asked these days is if cleaning and disinfection is effective against Covid-19 (aka the novel coronavirus).
+The most common questions we are asked these days is if cleaning and disinfection is effective against Covid-19.
 The simple answer is Yes – and here is why:

 Coronaviruses belong to a large family of viruses.